DAFoam/DAFoam.github.io/pages/mydoc/mydoc_verifications_overview.md

 To compute the adjoint derivatives, run:

 <pre>
-mpirun -np 4 python runScript.py
+mpirun -np 4 python runScript.py --mode=reverse --task=runAdjoint
 </pre>

 To compute the reference derivatives using the forward mode AD for a specific design variable, run:

 <pre>
-mpirun -np 4 python runScript.py --task=runForwardAD --dvName="shape" --seedIndex=0
+mpirun -np 4 python runScript.py --mode=forward --task=runForwardAD --dvName="shape" --seedIndex=0
 </pre>

 The above command will run the primal solver with the forward mode AD, and print out the derivative for the 0th "shape" design variable to the screen during the computation.
 One can follow a similar syntax for other design variables and indices.